Chiloé Archipelago: Geography

-The Chiloé Province (Provincia de Chiloé) includes all of the Chiloé Archipelago, except the Grupo Desertores islands, plus the Isla Guafo, for a total land area of approximately 9181 km2.
+The Chiloé Province (Provincia de Chiloé) includes all of the Chiloé Archipelago, except the Desertores Islands, plus the Guafo Island, for a total land area of approximately 9181 km2.
 The administrative center of the province is the city of Castro, while the episcopal see of the Roman Catholic bishopric is Ancud.
 The province of Chiloé is part of the Los Lagos Region (Región de los Lagos), which primarily consists of the Chilean lakes region on the mainland north of Chiloé; the administrative center of the region is Puerto Montt.

 Chiloé Island is by far the largest island in the archipelago, at 8394 km2.
 It is roughly rectangular, with its long axis oriented from north to south.
 To the east of Chiloé Island lies the Sea of Chiloé, which contains most of the other islands in the archipelago.
 The Sea of Chiloé is a marginal sea separating Chiloé Island from Palena Province (also called Continental Chiloé).
 The main islands in the Sea of Chiloé are Quinchao, Lemuy, Tranqui, and Desertores Islands.
 To the northeast and southeast of the archipelago lie the Gulf of Ancud and the Gulf of Corcovado; the former is part of the Sea of Chiloé.
 Some 40 km southwest of Chiloé Island lies Guafo Island, the southernmost island of the archipelago.

 Chiloé Island is separated from the Chilean mainland by the 2 km Chacao Channel in the north.
 Most of the good harbors are located on the island's northern and eastern shores.
 The eastern shore is marked by a series of peninsulas and inlets, notably Estero de Castro where the capital, Castro, is located.
 The western part of Chiloé Island, as well as the whole of Guafo Island, is hilly and covered by forests.
 The hills are subdivided into two north–south ranges, Piuchén and Pirulil, separated by the lakes Cucao and Huillinco.
 They contain the highest points in the archipelago and do not exceed 800 m.
 Depressions in the western forest are occupied by numerous small lakes and bogs scattered across the landscape.

 A bridge to the mainland is planned for the archipelago, despite opposition from some residents who fear pollution and habitat destruction.
 The Chacao Channel bridge would replace the ferry that connects the village of Chacao, Ancud Comuna, on Route 5 at the northern end of Chiloé Island, across the Chacao Channel with the village of Pargua, Calbuco Comuna, on the mainland.